hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 map.remove(1);
 ```

 Locality is ambiguous for the client, so `addEntryListener` and `localKeySet` are not supported.
-Please see [Distributed Map](#map) for more information.
+Please see the [Distributed Map section](#map) for more information.

 #### MultiMap